 Academic program assessment requires faculty to determine appropriate student learning outcomes at the program and course levels.
 Individual assignments and exams that demonstrate student learning are examples of appropriate academic assessments.
 End of term course grades are not appropriate assessments of student learning.
 Faculty should keep assessment data and student artifacts for a period of at least three years.
 At the end of each semester, faculty should submit student learning data to the academic program coordinator and department head for inclusion in the assessment report.
 Programs that are offered both face-to-face and through distance learning should disaggregate all assessment data between students in the face-to-face program and students in the online program.

 Annual academic program assessment reports should be completed in the Xitracs Portal by September 15 for the previous academic year.
-Upon review and approval by all department heads, deans, and the provost and vice president for academic affairs and enrollment management, IRE will post these reports on the MyMcNeese Portal.
+Upon review and approval by all department heads, deans, and the provost and vice president for academic affairs and enrollment management, IRE will post these reports on their Assessment Reports web page.

 Unit assessment requires academic department heads and unit heads to determine appropriate performance objectives.
 These objectives should relate directly to the institutional mission as well as the mission of the respective unit.

-Annual unit assessment reports should be completed in the Xitracs Portal by July 15 for the previous year.
-Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on the MyMcNeese Portal.
+Annual unit assessment reports should be completed in the Xitracs Portal by July 15 for non-academic units and September 15 for academic units.
+Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on their Assessment Reports.